 Sun Life Financial Team Up Against Diabetes Regional grant program

-Sun Life has launched a North American wide diabetes grant program.
-This initiative will provide programmatic support to registered charities in the U.S. and Canada focused on diabetes awareness, prevention, education and care.
+Sun Life has launched a North America-wide diabetes grant program.
+This initiative provides program support to registered charities in the U.S. and Canada focused on diabetes awareness, prevention, education and care.

 Sun Life’s commitment to the fight against diabetes supports our goal of creating a healthier workforce and empowering our Clients, Employees, and Communities to protect what they love most in their lives by mitigating the risk factors and effects of this disease.

-In Canada, 29% of people are currently affected by diabetes and the rate continues to climb.
-To mark Diabetes Awareness Month, Sun Life teamed up with the Canadian Diabetes Association (CDA) in support of the Make Time campaign.
-Throughout the month of November, we encouraged Canadians to take 2 minutes and complete the simple, online, CANRISK type 2 diabetes risk assessment at www.take2minutes.ca.
+Diabetes or prediabetes affects 1 in 3 Canadians.
+To mark Diabetes Awareness Month, Sun Life teamed up with Diabetes Canada to support the Diabetes Awareness campaign.
+Throughout November, we encourage Canadians to take 2 minutes and complete the simple, online, CANRISK type 2 diabetes risk assessment at www.SunLifeAgainstDiabetes.ca.

 CHU Sainte-Justine Foundation CIRCUIT programfor Quebec youth at risk